A Quick-Start Guide to Restaurant Financial Statements

 It’s important that your restaurant’s Point of Sale (POS) software allows integration with other software to enable task automation in completing financial statements.

-Plate IQ offers you the ability to automate your accounting systems and seamlessly integrate with your platform of choice.
+Discover how AP automation gives you the ability to streamline your accounting systems and seamlessly integrate with your platform of choice.

-Templates take the guesswork out of recording your financial information and enable you to stay on top of your restaurant’s finances.
+Templates help save time, create consistency, and drive organization in your restaurant accounting system.
+They take the guesswork out of recording your financial information and enable you to stay on top of your restaurant’s finances.

 This gives you more time to focus on what you love most about the restaurant business — creating killer food and an amazing customer experience.